What is the main source of law authorising this entity form?

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-Not legally regulated, but can be determined on a contractual basis (e.g. preferred shares, share participation rights).
+Not legally regulated but can be determined on a contractual basis (e.g. preferred shares, share participation rights etc.).

 What documentation is required for the transfer of ownership interests?

-Share purchase/transfer agreement to be executed in the form of a notarial deed.
+Share purchase/transfer agreements to be executed in the form of a notarial deed.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-Approval by the shareholder’s meeting might be stipulated in the articles of association.
+Approval by the shareholders may be stipulated in the Articles of Association.

-SPA to be signed in the form of a notarial deed, otherwise the share transfer is void.
+SPA must be signed in the form of a notarial deed, otherwise the share transfer is void.

-The share transfer needs to be filed with the Commercial Register, however the registration is just for information purposes but has no impact on the legal effectiveness of the share transfer.
+The share transfer must be filed with the Commercial Register; however the registration is just for information purposes and has no impact on the legal effectiveness of the share transfer.

 Are there any applicable stamp duties imposed when transferring ownership interests?